paladp/cs203-S2019-assessment/README.md

 The Professional Skills part of the Assessment Sheet is done by Team Spencer:

+This group of students finished Groups and Interactions of Professional Skills:

 ```
 Lancasterwu - Interactions with the course instructor and Interactions with the
 Teaching assistant